-Having a DJ for a wedding can be a game changer in a good and bad way.
-A good DJ can come in with a great attitude and make your evening an unforgettable event.
+Having a DJ for a wedding can be a game changer.
+As a Toronto wedding DJ with over a decade of experience, we’ve learned a good DJ can come in with a great attitude and make your evening an unforgettable event.
 They’ll be attentive and follow your lead, along with giving insightful advice based on your needs.
 Your DJ can also come in and think they can change the game and they’ll do what they think is best for your event, and that might not be what you want.
 With proper communication between you and your DJ, there are certain things you can do to avoid the latter.

 Some couples know what they want to hear at their wedding from ceremony to dancing at reception.
-But for others, planning will be needed and it might take more than a few hours on a Sunday afternoon.
+But for others, planning will be needed and it might take more than a few hours.
 At Britton DJ Service during our consultation, we are very upfront with telling potential clients this.
-Here are five things most Toronto wedding DJs would like you to know when it comes to preparing your music for your big day:
+Here are five things any Toronto wedding DJ would like you to know when it comes to preparing your music for your big day:

-2. Many Toronto DJs when doing weddings and special events are using laptops.
+2. Most Toronto DJs doing weddings and special events are using laptops.
 At Britton DJ Service, we make it a point to stress that we do not stream music from a cloud during events.
 All our music is downloaded before all gigs.
-Yes, most venues do have wi-fi, but most have a very basic level of bandwidth.
+Yes, most venues do have wi-fi, but have a basic service level of bandwidth.
 A lot of venues have an express-lite connection, which means if too many people are using that connection, there will be moments when the connection signal will be weak and lag.
-The last thing you want, especially your DJ, is to have a festive dance floor and then… the music drops.
+The last thing you want, especially a professional DJ, is to have a festive dance floor and then… the music drops.
 Not because the DJ is doing fancy tricks, but because the wi-fi dropped out.
 Don’t be the couple that has a DJ that relies on a wi-fi signal.

 3. All that said, the sight of a laptop and other miscellaneous gear and hardware doesn’t deter people from requesting songs that require wi-fi.
-If your DJ is not connected to the internet, which means they can’t download music, this also means that they can’t play tracks from YouTube or Spotify while they’re DJing.
+If your wedding DJ is not connected to the internet, this means that they can’t play tracks from YouTube or Spotify while they’re DJing.
 DJs download all their songs before weddings and events.
 This is what professional Toronto DJs do.
-Your DJ shouldn’t be googling tracks and playing songs from YouTube at your event.
+Your wedding DJ shouldn’t be googling tracks and playing songs from YouTube at your event.

 4. So you want to make sure that guests at your wedding get to hear songs they request.
 This is where you, the client, comes in.
 Some couples will ask guests to suggest two songs for the party list when they send their invite.
-Most professional DJs in Toronto that do events will have a vast collection of music that spans decades and genres and will be able to fill requests.
-The Britton DJ Service collection ranges from the late 50s to 2022, enabling us to fulfill (most) requests.
+Any Toronto wedding DJ that does events will have a vast collection of music that spans decades and genres and will be able to fill requests.
+The Britton DJ Service collection ranges from the late 50s to 2023, enabling us to fulfill (most) requests.

 At Britton DJ Service, we have over a decade of wedding and event experience.
 We’ve played many of the venues in Toronto and around the GTA and know the A – Zs of events, especially weddings from the pre-ceremony to the end of the reception.
 Please feel free to contact us for a free consultation and let us take care of all your musical needs.